crt25/collimator/docs/guides/add-new-analysis.md

 );
 ```

+#### Adding a new filter

-To **add a new filter**, you will need to
+To add a new filter, you must:

-1. Define a new instance of `CriterionFilterDefinition`, including a `CriterionFormComponent` in `frontend/src/components/dashboard/criteria`.
+1. Define a new `CriterionFilterDefinition` and `CriterionFormComponent` in `frontend/src/components/dashboard/criteria`.
 2. Add it to the `filterCriteria` list in `frontend/src/components/dashboard/filter/index.ts`.
 3. Extend the component `CriterionFilterForm` in `frontend/src/components/dashboard/filter/CriterionFilterForm.tsx` to support your new filter form.

-## Solution Grouping
+## Solution grouping

 The `Analyzer` component provides all grouping functionality by relying on the `useGrouping` hook located at `src/components/dashboard/hooks/useGrouping.ts`.

-The hook accepts several parameters, among them the set of analyzed solutions which the function is supposed to group, the current `x` and `y` axes, the manually performed `splits` (vertical and horizontal lines on the chart) and a boolean flag `isAutomaticGrouping`.
+The hook accepts, among others:

+- The set of analyzed solutions to group
+- The current `x` and `y` axes
+- The manually defined `splits` (vertical and horizontal lines)
+- The boolean flag `isAutomaticGrouping`.

-### Manual Grouping
+### Manual grouping

-If the flag `isAutomaticGrouping` is set to false, the solution groups are computed based on the (manually provided) vertical and horizontal split lines as well as the currently selected axes.
+When `isAutomaticGrouping` is `false`, groups are computed based on the (manually provided) vertical and horizontal split lines as well as the currently selected axes.

-This computation is performed in the `useManualGrouping` hook, located at `src/components/dashboard/hooks/useManualGrouping.ts`.
+This logic is implemented in `src/components/dashboard/hooks/useManualGrouping.ts`.

-To modify the logic for the manual grouping, you will need to change the code in this file.
+To modify manual grouping behavior, update this file.

-### Automatic Grouping (Machine Learning / AI)
+### Automatic grouping (Machine Learning / AI)

-If the flag `isAutomaticGrouping` is set to true, the grouping is performed by the `useAutomaticGrouping` hook, located at `src/components/dashboard/hooks/useAutomaticGrouping.ts`.
+When `isAutomaticGrouping` is `true`, grouping is handled by `useAutomaticGrouping` hook, located at `src/components/dashboard/hooks/useAutomaticGrouping.ts`.

-The hook `useAutomaticGrouping` in turn relies on the `getAutomaticGroups` function, which accepts :
+This hook relies on `getAutomaticGroups`, which accepts:

-- the set of analyzed solutions which are to be grouped,
+- The set of analyzed solutions,
-- an `AutomaticGroupingType` enum value determining what algorithm is to be used for the grouping and
+- An `AutomaticGroupingType` enum (algorithm selection)
-- a `DistanceType` enum value determining the distance metric which is to be used by the algorithm.
+- A `DistanceType` enum (distance metric selection)

-#### How to add a new grouping algorithm
+#### Adding a new grouping algorithm

-To add a new algorithm for automatic grouping, you need to:
+To add a new algorithm for automatic grouping, you must:

-1. Give the algorithm a name and add it to the `AutomaticGroupingType` enum defined in `src/components/dashboard/hooks/automatic-grouping/grouping-type.ts`.
+1. Add a new to the `AutomaticGroupingType` enum defined in `src/components/dashboard/hooks/automatic-grouping/grouping-type.ts`.
-2. Create a dedicated file for the algorithm in `src/components/dashboard/hooks/automatic-grouping/`
+2. Create a new file in `src/components/dashboard/hooks/automatic-grouping/`
-3. Implement the algorithm as a function with the signature
+3. Implement a function with the signature

    ```typescript
    (analyses: CurrentAnalysis[], distanceType: DistanceType): Promise<AnalysisGroup[]>
    ```

-   If your algorithm does not rely on a distance metric, it would be advisable to [add a custom distance metric](#how-to-add-a-new-distance-metric) called `None` which always throws when being called.
+   If your algorithm does not rely on a distance metric, consider [adding a custom  `None` distance metric](#how-to-add-a-new-distance-metric) that always throws.

-4. Modify `src/components/dashboard/hooks/automatic-grouping/index.ts` so that `getAutomaticGroups` calls your new algorithm when the matching enum value is provided.
+4. Update `src/components/dashboard/hooks/automatic-grouping/index.ts` so that `getAutomaticGroups` calls your algorithm.
-5. (Optionally) Modify the `useAutomaticGrouping` hook to use your new algorithm.
+5. (Optionally) Update `useAutomaticGrouping` to expose your algorithm.

-##### Example Algorithm
+##### Example of algorithm

 ```typescript
 interface AnalysisGroupWithReference extends AnalysisGroup {